Bears-R-Us/arkouda/pydoc/developer/ADDING_FEATURES.md

 }
 ```

-For this kind of procedure, the first three arguments must always have the same
+With this annotation, the first three arguments must always have the same
 names and types as above, and the return type must be `MsgTuple`.
 This
 procedure manually pull's the array's name from the JSON arguments provided to
 the command: `msgArgs['arg1']`.
-It then pulls the array symbol (a class that
+It then acquires the array symbol (a class that
 wraps a Chapel array from the server's symbol table), and casts it to a
-`SymEntry` with our array's particular type and rank (remember that the command
+`SymEntry` with our array's particular type and rank.
-is called as `f"times2<{pda.dtype},{pda.ndim}>)`).
 We then create a new
 SymEntry with the result of our computation, and store its value in a new
 variable `y`.
 Finally, a response for the server is generated and returned by
 adding the new symbol to the symbol table with the `insert` method.

-Notice that the names of the `type` and `param` arguments correspond to the
-parameter-class fields in the configuration file (separated by an `_`).
-This
-tells Arkouda's build system that the procedure should be instantiated for all
-combinations of the values in the `dtype` and `nd` lists.
-As such, this
-approach will generate the same commands as the `registerCommand` annotation.

 Using a command written with either of the above annotations, you should be
 able to rebuild and launch the server and use your new feature.
 We close with a